mosharky/Ongoing-Patches/docs/Misc.md

 ## **Happy Little Trees - Snow Pine Priority**
 - Use this if you want to combine Happy Little Trees' snow pines with another tree mod that uses an ESP to directly change tree records and point them towards a different model file-path
-- ex: Let NoTWL or Ulvenwald overwrite Happy Little Trees and load after its ESP, but if you want to preserve Happy Little Trees snow pines, let **this** ESP load after them.
+- ex: Let NoTWL or Ulvenwald, etc. overwrite Happy Little Trees and load after its ESP, but if you want to preserve Happy Little Trees snow pines, let **this** ESP load after them.

 ## **ArteFakes Stripped**
 - Makes ArteFakes *just* a unique weapon model replacer, and re-applies vanilla balancing, keywords, flags and recipes